refusebt/RFJModel/README.md

 NSLog(@"%@", model.value_NSString);
 ```

 ####2.
-RFJModel supports JProperty、@property mixing declaration.
-It don't influence each other.
+Supporting JProperty、@property mixing declaration without influencing each other.
-The following example, only value_NSString will be loading, tag won't.
+In the following example, only "value_NSString" will be loaded, not "tag".

 ```objective-c
 @interface ExampleJModel : RFJModel